nhsbsa/nhsbsa-digital-playbook/src/development/coding-secrets-detection.md

 Detected secrets can be ignored in different ways:

 * Secrets in history
   Add the fingerprint to a `.gitleaksignore` file.
-See [gitleaksignore](https://github.com/zricethezav/gitleaks#gitleaksignore)

 * Uncommitted false positives
   Add a comment to the offending line with the `gitleaks:allow` keyword.

-See [gitleaksallow](https://github.com/zricethezav/gitleaks#gitleaksallow)
+See [Gitleaks README](https://github.com/zricethezav/gitleaks) for further information